Mizoo48/My-mine/README.md

 | Tatweer Misr | tatweermisr.com | Not verified |
 | Marakez | marakez.com | Not verified |

-My honest recommendation: have your agent go to each developer's website and use the "Contact Us" / WhatsApp button directly, or call their sales office listed there — that guarantees they're reaching the real company, not a random broker reselling units.
+My honest recommendation: have your agent go to each developer's website and use the "Contact Us" / WhatsApp button directly, or call their sales office listed there — that guarantees they're reaching t

-If you'd like, I can open each official website one by one right now and pull the exact number listed on their real "Contact Us" page — that would take a few more searches per company, but it'll be accurate.
-Want me to do that for specific ones, or all of them?